 When the riders came close to the school, we wildly waved our flags and, as instructed by Master Qayyum, shouted, “nawab Saab zindabad”, long live Nawab Sahib.
 The Nawab, pleased with the reception, reined in his horse and, without getting off, spoke to Master Qayyum briefly and then to the rider behind him, presumably his “chief of staff”.
 He didn’t talk to us.
 The “chief of staff” then got off his horse, talked to the teacher, gave him some money, remounted the horse, and the nawab’s convoy moved on.
-We went home with our little flags, which were tattered by now.
+We went home with our little flags.

 The next day, we found out, to our delight, that the money the Nawab had given Master Qayyum was meant for us — most of it.
 Master Qayyum duly distributed it equally.
 Twelve annas or 75 paisas each!
-We were thrilled to receive so much money and started dreaming of the goodies we would buy.
+We were thrilled and started dreaming of the goodies we would buy.
 This was the good life, we believed.
 The Nawab was not a bad man after all, even if he didn’t get off his horse and talk to us.

 The other event I still remember was when one day, bored and hungry, and waiting for the sun’s shadow to touch the rock, we suddenly heard a chant coming from the direction of the village.
 It was of women singing.
 As the sound drew closer, the chant became clearer.
 A group of young women, carrying their pitchers were marching towards the narra, the community tap, and chanting a prayer for the rain.
 It had been an unusually dry month.

 They filled their pitchers and, instead of taking the water home, poured it over a specific large, grey rock, and walked back to the village, keeping up the chant all this time.
 This was a ritual that women in villages performed whenever there was a drought.
-I don’t remember if their prayer was answered or not, but to us, in the school, it was like watching a stage show — women singing and performing.
+I don’t remember if their prayer was answered or not, but to us then it was like watching a stage show — women singing and performing.
 Even Master Qayyum seemed pleased and was all smiles.
 A rare sight.

 It has been many years since — far too many — but I still remember a few lines of the prayer the women chanted in Hindko, the local language.
 Roughly translated, it went something like this: